Milan Brglez: Career in national politics

 In 2014, Brglez entered national politics when he joined the newly established Party of Miro Cerar (SMC, in 2015 renamed to Modern Centre Party).
 He served as vice president of the party.
 At the parliamentary election in July 2014, Brglez was elected to the National Assembly, where SMC won plurality with 36 out of 90 seats.
 On the 1st of August, he was elected as the Speaker of the National Assembly, thus succeeding Janko Veber of the Social Democrats.

 In the 2018 election Brglez was re-elected to the National Assembly with the SMC party.
 However following some disagreements with party officials, Brglez announced on the 26th of June 2018, that he had been expelled from the party.
 The official decision on his exclusion has still not been given to date.
 In November 2018, he joined the Social Democrats.

 From 2018 to 2019 he was Deputy Chair of the Committee on European Union Affairs and a member of the Committee of Foreign Policy and Committee on Education, Science, Sport and Youth.

-Member of the European Parliament, 2019–present
+Member of the European Parliament (2019–2024)

 Following the 2019 European election in May 2019, Brglez became a Member of the European Parliament from Slovenia on the list of Social Democrats.
-He is a member of the Committee on Employment and Social Affairs, and substitute member of the committee on the Environment, Public Health and Food Safety.
-In addition to his committee assignments, he is part of the European Parliament Intergroup on LGBT Rights.
+He was a member of the Committee on Employment and Social Affairs, and substitute member of the committee on the Environment, Public Health and Food Safety.
+In addition to his committee assignments, he was part of the European Parliament Intergroup on LGBT Rights.